IS NOW THE RIGHT TIME TO THINK ABOUT YOUR NEXT VEHICLE?

 What is a Supply Chain?

-It’s often a surprise, when you start to think about a new vehicle, exactly how long it can take between order and delivery.
+It’s often a surprise, when you start thinking about a new vehicle, exactly how long it can take between order and delivery.
 This time is referred to by factories as ‘Lead Time’ and it is affected by the efficiency of the Supply Chain.

-We have had many questions about the Supply Chain, what it is and how it can effect the delays in delivery of a vehicle (or anything else that is manufacturered with multiple parts.
+We have had many questions about the Supply Chain, what it is and how it can affect the delays in delivery of a vehicle (or anything else that is manufactured with multiple parts).

-When it comes to the manufacture of a vehicle there are so many moving parts (no pun intended), in fact it’s estimated that there are around 30,000 in a single car.
+When it comes to the manufacture of a vehicle there are so many moving parts (no pun intended), in fact, it’s estimated that around 30,000 are used to make one car.